News

 Pickleball’s Olympic Push Gains an Ally

-As pickleball experiences rapid global growth, its advocates are lobbying hard for Olympic inclusion.
-Though not yet officially recognized by the International Olympic Committee (IOC), the sport has made significant strides in governance and visibility.
+With pickleball in Asia growing rapidly, advocates are lobbying for Olympic inclusion.
+While not yet recognized by the IOC, the sport has expanded in governance and visibility.